The SecureCRT client for Windows, Mac, and Linux provides terminal emulation with advanced session management.

 - At the Welcome to the InstallShield Wizard for SecureCRT window click Next.

-- In the License Agreement window, select I accept the terms in the License Agreement and click Next.
+- In the License Agreement window, review the license agreement, then select I accept the terms in the license agreement and click Next.

 - In the Select Profile Options window, accept the default and click Next.